pnp/sp-dev-fx-webparts/samples/react-collapsible-textboxio/README.md

 ```
 import * as tbio from "textboxio";
 ...
-// In local mode, the externals(i.e. the Textbox.io library ) are bundled in a single file (no textboxio.js standalone file)
 if (Environment.type === EnvironmentType.Local) {
     this._textboxio = tbio;
 } else {
-    // Otherwise we take the window variable directly.
     this._textboxio = window["textboxio"];
 }
 ```